Getting out of Debt

 $375 + $325 = $700

 Now your new car payment is $700, so you’re paying almost double what you previously were!
-Do you see how you’re able to snowball your payments and eliminate your debt all by finding an extra $200?
+Do you see how you’re able to snowball your payments and eliminate your debt by finding an extra $200?